 By Marilee Nelson |

-Fabric softeners and dryer sheets are made up of pernicious chemicals combined with a hefty dose of fragrance.
-The fragrance chemicals are particularly difficult to remove because they have been designed to cling dearly to fabric so the signature scent stays in the clothing.
-This is called “fragrance substantivity,” which describes how long a fragrance lasts on a particular surface and how it is affected by temperature, humidity, and other conditions.
+Fabric softeners and dryer sheets are made up of harmful chemicals, combined with a hefty dose of fragrance.
+We have a lot of research and information about fragrance on our blog, see Fragrance Is The New Secondhand Smoke, How To Remove Synthetic Fragrance From Your Home, Stop Using The F Word if you want to learn more.
+Overall, fragrance in these products is particularly difficult to remove because they have been designed to cling to fabric so the signature scent stays in the clothing.
+This is called “fragrance substantivity,” which describes how long a fragrance lasts on a particular surface and how it is affected by temperature, humidity and other conditions.

-Unfortunately, most people are unaware of this issue because their constant exposure to these chemicals makes it impossible for them to realize the impact it makes on their health.
-Not to mention the health of those around them!
+Unfortunately, most people are unaware of the issue with fragrance because their constant exposure to these chemicals makes it impossible for them to realize the impact it makes on their health and the health of those around them.
 The non-stop exposure has dulled their sense of smell as a warning mechanism, their ability to perceive the specific fragrance in many cases is lost, or they actually get a high and crave the smell of the clothing.

 Removing dryer sheets and liquid fabric softeners with harmful chemicals from your home will go a long way towards immediately improving your indoor air quality.
 Ditching toxic products is a powerful first step in a deep cleaning process!
 Once you’ve gotten rid of dryer sheets and fabric softeners, we recommend you find a non-toxic alternative.
 If you have Branch Basics, it not only cleans clothes, but it can remove the toxic residues from products.